Explore this historic villa in Malmö where distressed meets decadent

 THE PROPERTY

-A renovated and extended modern home (opens in new tab) in a 1908 villa in Malmö, Sweden, comprising a hallway, library, office, living room, dining room (opens in new tab), kitchen (opens in new tab)and cloakroom (opens in new tab) on the ground floor with the master bedroom suite, children’s bedrooms and a bathroom on the first floor.
+A renovated and extended modern home in a 1908 villa in Malmö, Sweden, comprising a hallway, library, office, living room, dining room, kitchen and cloakroom on the ground floor with the master bedroom suite, children’s bedrooms and a bathroom on the first floor.
 There’s also a guest bedroom in the loft.

 See Also: Stunning modern homes around the world for interior design inspiration (opens in new tab)